xzlashutosh/avsddac_3v3/README.md

  2. Download this repository.
  3. Keep the subcircuits folder inside the eSim subcircuits folder.
  4. Store the libary files in the eSim User Library section.
- 5. Open the 10_bit_dac project in eSim kept in Ciruits and Simulations folder [here]().
+ 5. Open the 10_bit_dac project in eSim kept in Ciruits and Simulations [folder](https://github.com/xzlashutosh/potentiometric-DAC/tree/master/Circuits%20and%20Simulations/10_bit_dac).
- 6. Run the schematic, convert to ngspice and simulate the design to view the output.
+ 6. Run the schematic, convert to ngspice and simulate the design to view the output, as shown above in the figure.

+ Note: The simulation may take more than an hour to complete.
+Kindly keep patience.

+## 5. Future Work and Improvements
+1. The output voltage dips when the input is in the range of 20 to 100 digital value.
+This can be corrected using resizing, but the simulation takes time, so hasn't been iterated to get perfect output.
+2. Calculation of INL and DNL values is currently taking a long time due to huge text data.
+Currently working on the data obtained.

-## 5. Author
+## 6. Author
 Ashutosh Sharma